What are PFOA / PFAS (fire fighting foam)?

 Local advice from your local drillers

-Backyard Bores & Geotech Drilling Pty Ltd have drilled and installed dozens of ground water monitoring wells in suspected PFAS / PFOA areas over the last few years.
+Backyard Bores & Geotech Drilling Pty Ltd have drilled hundreds of soil sampling and groundwater test holes and installed dozens of ground water monitoring wells in suspected PFAS / PFOA areas between Bowen and Rockhampton over the last few years.

 The two main areas around Mackay that have suspected (or confirmed) samples of PFAS are around the Mackay Airport and the NQBP Mackay Port (and possibly around Hay Point Coal Terminal).
 North Queensland Bulk Ports Corporation (NQBP) Acting CEO Brendan Webb said "while testing had shown the presence of PFAS, based on the information available, it represented a low risk to human health."